How to Plan and Launch an MVP: A Go-to-Market Strategy

 After all, if something goes wrong, you'll have the chance to roll back the release, fix the flaws, or rethink the functionality or MVP design.

 This can be achieved by tracking key performance indicators and metrics.
 Every KPI case is unique, and you should choose the ones that best fit your goals.
+For example, you may have different KPIs you monitor for UGC or influencer content.
 But perhaps, keeping an eye on engagement and studying user behavior can be a start to help you get a better understanding of the results.
 For example, you could measure the following product success criteria:

 More Product Launch Tips